 Biscotti are one of the most recognisable Italian treats around, and so simple to make too.
 You might be more familiar with the sweet biscotti that are traditionally paired with coffee or sweet wine, but this delicious, richly textured version is ideal for serving with your favourite Italian cheeses, especially with gooey aromatic varieties such as Taleggio.
 The sweetness from the figs makes a lovely contrast.

-- 400 g plain flour plus extra for dusting
+- 400 grams plain flour plus extra for dusting

 - 1 tsp baking powder

 - 1 tsp salt

 - 150 grams Bertolli Originale buttery spread

 - 50 grams walnut pieces roughly chopped

 - 75 grams dried figs roughly chopped

 - 100 ml milk